alzafacon/alzafacon.github.io/blog/2024-08-10-Four_Elbows/index.md

 ```

-Here is a simplified drawing with conventional mathematical notation.
+Here is a simplified drawing with conventional notation.
 Pretend it is in three dimensions.

 ```
         C         D